lqhuang/awesome/topics/cloud.md

 - [GoogleContainerTools/skaffold](https://github.com/GoogleContainerTools/skaffold): Easy and Repeatable Kubernetes Development <https://skaffold.dev/>
 - [komodorio/helm-dashboard](https://github.com/komodorio/helm-dashboard): The missing UI for Helm - visualize your releases
 - [databus23/helm-diff](https://github.com/databus23/helm-diff): A helm plugin that shows a diff explaining what a helm upgrade would change
+- [emberstack/kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector): Custom Kubernetes controller that can be used to replicate secrets, configmaps and certificates.

 ## Hashicorp